pterodactyl/documentation/ops/publish_release.md

 ```

 ### Create Checksum
-Then, create the SHA 256 checksum and write it to a file which will be uploaded to the release on Github.
+Then, create the SHA 256 checksum and write it to a file which will be uploaded to the release on GitHub.

 ``` bash
 shasum -a 256 panel.tar.gz > checksum.txt